nfrankel/vaadin7-workshop/README.md

 Icing on the cake, the "add items" feature can be extracted from the listener to the table, so that as to promote encapsulate.

-### Push
+### Step 5 - Push

 A messaging application with only one user is not really usable.
 This is however what happens with the current state of our app.

-To fix it, we need a single "broadcaster" instance for the entire application (it is provided).
-At login, each client will register itself to this broadcaster.
-The latter will then be responsible receive messages sent and send them to all previously registered clients.
+To fix it, we need messages sent from one client to be broadcasted to other logged in client.
+This translates into the code with a `Broadcaster` singleton that will take care of:

+* Registering clients.
+At startup, each client will register itself to the broadcaster.
+* Un-registering them.
+Clients **must** be made to unregister so as to prevent memory leaks.
+* Broadcasting messages.
+Messages will be sent to all registered clients.

+Vaadin doesn't offer such a class out-of-the-box but it's provided in the project.

+Do the following:

+1. Make the `UI` implement `BroadcastListener` and override the method to refresh the table.

+    *Note*: at present, tables don't refresh the display either throught their container's `refresh()` method or their own `refreshRowCache()` method.
+Either replace the table with a new instance or the screen with a new screen - the latter is simpler.

+2. In the `UI.init()` method, call `Broadcaster.register()` to register the current instance.
+3. In the `UI.detach()` method, call the opposite `Broadcaster.unregister()`